superlinked/VectorHub/docs/use_cases/node_representation_learning.md

 Next the data loader is constructed, this will generate training batches for us.
 As we are using the unsupervised objective, this loader will:
 1. Select a batch of node pairs which are connected by an edge (positive samples).
 2. Sample negative examples by either modifying the head or tail of the positive samples.
 The amount of negative samples per edge is defined by the `neg_sampling_ratio` parameter, which we set to 1.
 This means for each positive sample we'll have exactly one negative sample.
-3. We sample neighbors for a depth of 2 for each selected node.
-In this sampling process, we won't take into consideration all of the neighbors, instead we'll only sample a fixed size of neighbors, defined by the `num_neighbors` parameter.
-So in this case in the first hop we are sampling 15 neighbors while only 10 in the second layer.
-This is particularly useful, since limiting the considered neighbors will decouple computational complexity from the actual node degree.
+3. We sample neighbors for a depth of 1 for each selected node.
+The `num_neighbors` parameter allows us to specify the number of sampled neighbors in each depth.
+This is particuarly useful when we are dealing with dense graphs and/or multi layer GNNs.
+Limiting the considered neighbors will decouple computational complexity from the actual node degree.
+However, in our particular case we set the number to `-1` indicating that we want to sample all of the neighbors.

 ```python
 from torch_geometric.loader import LinkNeighborLoader